sagar0419/cilium-network-policy/README.md

 To test the application SSH into the frontend pod and curl the pods in other namespace .
 You will only be able to curl the pod running in backend namespace and vice versa.

+### You can also use cluster wide policy to create network policy rule.
+Manifest for cluster wide policy is `clusterwide-np.yaml`

+Note: - you can either chose clusterwide or namespace scoped network policy.
+And cilium network policy depends upon whitelisting of rules.